PulpCattel/Tails-BitcoinCore-Wasabi/Wasabi_installation.md

 **INSTALL WASABI**

-Drop the `Wasabi-X.X.X.deb` file from `/Home/Persistent` into desktop.
+Copy and paste the `Wasabi-X.X.X.deb` file from `/Home/Persistent` into desktop.

 Open the terminal and run: